Abdullah-waqas/react-todo-list-app/README.md

 Issues
-While developing this project, I was initally unable to launch the program because the react-scripts were not being executing.
+While developing this project, I was initally unable to launch the program because the react-scripts were executing.
 I was able to use this resource, https://bobbyhadz.com/blog/not-recognized-as-internal-or-external-command-react-scripts, to troubleshoot this issue and proceed with the building the main.tf and .gitlab-ci.yml files to complete the my test design.

-there were many small items which required some thought; for example this was the first program I'd written in Go, which obviously required some time to prototype.
-Most of those issues were relatively quickly worked through and resolved.
-Two issues in particular required significantly more time, and are detailed below.

-Using Terraform to build/deploy a zip archive for the Lambda function One of the necessary steps when automating the creation/configuration of the Lambda function was to create a zip archive, which contains the executable code (see Creating Lambda functions defined as .zip archives)
-Originally I'd attempted to create the archive using terraform, as in:

-Which was odd, since I was under the impression the plan stage didn't actually do anything, and the only way it would have the hash of the zip file was if terraform had created it.
-Further digging through the documentation turned up that terraform plan was in fact creating the file (when -out was specified), and apply was not, because when terraform gets a plan file it assumes those required files will be provided as well (see Running Terraform in Automation for details)

-And everything worked as expected.
-Took entirely too long to figure out.

-Figuring out the appropriate terraform for the API Gateway configuration Part of the intended design for the project associated with this pipeline was, in addition to a Lambda function, having an API Gateway acting as the public face for said function.
-I reviewed and worked through several tutorials which explained how to configure the service using terraform, and was able to get...some of them working.
-Building the terraform for this represented the single largest block of time in the project, probably half a day of experimentation and research.

-However, once the service was built any attempt to call the service failed, as did any attempt at testing the service internally (via the management console).
-It did look like the service was able to communicate with Lambda, but was unable to properly process the response.

-A significant amount of googling later, and making small adjustments to the configured service, I was able to determine these also needed to be added:

-aws_api_gateway_integration_response
-aws_api_gateway_method_response - set to 200, application/json; Empty

-As well as adjusting aws_api_gateway_integration -> integration_method -> type from AWS_PROXY to AWS.
-Things were almost working right, but it was also necessary to add the integration response as a dependency to the deployment entry, otherwise terraform would often deploy the gateway before the integration had been set up, requiring an additional manual deployment after terraform had finished executing.
-In retrospect, the terraform documentation was both incredibly useful and incredibly frustrating.
-Useful because eventually, I was able to find everything I needed in the documentation.
-Frustrating because it would often gloss over implementation details, or neglect to mention certain other resources might be needed, or in fact existed in the first place.
+Nevertheless, poor time management and unforeseen circumstances outside the program distracted me from focusing on this work.

+I also switched to a GitHub repo that required me to install action-runners.
+I was not able to complete this step so I could not verify if my CICD pipeline was working.